baktragh/a8_tape_loaders_and_utils/cs_turbo2000_backup_td/readme.md

 ### Considerations

 * The Backup tape function, when started, always overwrites all files on the disk.
 If the disk is not pristine, a warning message is displayed.
-Do not press RESET until a full tape side is backed up.
+* Do not press RESET until a full tape side is backed up
+* To exit the utility disk, you can press SHIFT+ESC.
+This will result in cold start.

 ## Backup T/D Extractor